 Pippa was featured at our local county fair, where she won first place.
 Yet, her only prize for being the most “exceptional” lamb at the fair was to be sent to slaughter.
 Thankfully for Pippa, Tamerlaine negotiated her release.
 We are now raising money to build a barn for Pippa and her friends, so she can live out the rest of her life at our sanctuary.

-Clara is a five-year-old who came from a classic hoarding situation.
-A woman who clearly loves other animals and wanted to give them a good home took on too many for her to provide appropriate care for.
+Clara, a five-year-old potbelly pig, came to us from a classic hoarding situation.
+A woman who clearly loved animals and wanted to give them a good home took on way too many and was unable to provide appropriate care for all of them.
 After losing her husband, the conditions for some of the animals became worse.
-In the case of most hoarding situations, the hoarding behavior is a symptom of mental illness and the hoarder becomes overwhelmed but does not realize the harm they are causing.
-With pigs in particular, many people take them on without proper understanding of pig behavior and panic when the pig begins to become more assertive.
-When Clara began to show signs of aggression, her overwhelmed caretaker confined her to a large bathroom, where she lived 24/7 for at least a year.
-Finally, she reached out to us and we agreed to take Clara to Tamerlaine.
-Today, she lives happily at the sanctuary, where we have treated her reproductive system issues through spaying and her overgrown hooves through appropriate monthly maintenance.
+In the case of most hoarding situations, the hoarding behavior is a symptom of mental illness.
+The hoarder becomes overwhelmed but does not realize the harm they are causing.
+With potbelly pigs in particular, many people take them on without proper understanding of pig behavior and panic settles in when the pig begins to become more assertive.
+When Clara began to show signs of aggression, her overwhelmed caretaker confined her to a large bathroom where she lived 24/7 for four years.
+Finally, realizing this was no way for an animal to live, she reached out to us and we agreed to take Clara to Tamerlaine.
+As soon as we saw Clara we knew we had to take her out of the horrible condition she was living in.
+Her hooves were overgrown and her back legs had started to atrophy from years of a sedentary life.
+Today, Clara lives happily in sanctuary.
+Clara had to go to Cornell to be spayed as she suffered from horrible PMS.
+It took many many months to trim her hooves slowly to the proper shape.
+Because of the neglect that Clara suffered from her feet have been permanently damaged and she will have trouble with arthritis for the rest of her life.
+She is still happy and full of life and is one of the spunkiest girls here.

 Artie was rescued as a baby by a pot-bellied pig organization.
 He was then adopted by a couple in Brooklyn who took good care of him and he lived in their brownstone with a large backyard for two years.
 Yet, the suburban environment was still not ideal for a pig and he needed more space and other pig friends.
 He found his way to Tamerlaine in April 2015 and now is best buds with rescued pig Clara.
 He remains a lap pig, even at 250 pounds!